 An extension of the above point: make sure your employees can shed responsibilities and leave work behind them when they take annual leave or head off on vacation - it’ll make them happier and more productive in the long-run.

 9. Teach them something new

 There’s abundant evidence that learning something new helps people to ward off stress.
 Also, there are additional upsides: if colleagues learn together, they’ll forge better team dynamics; employees who feel like their company invests in them are likely to feel more engaged, and the company ends up with a more highly-skilled employee!
 Win-win-win-win.

 10. Separate work from pleasure

 Many companies still use text messages or Whatsapp to communicate with their frontline workers.
 Aside from the legal issues with this, it also means that workers are bombarded with professional messages and chat on their personal platforms and can't control the separation of personal and professional.
-A dedicated, branded ESN provides separation and clarity.
+A dedicated, branded mobile internal employee communications platform provides separation and clarity.